Annual events – Artists at Home

 Or have a look at The Chiswick Calendar’s Directory of Artists which is an online showcase for artists who live locally, some of whom open their homes during Artists At Home week, some don’t.

-The Chiswick Calendar also puts on an exhibition every autumn at the Clayton Hotel Chiswick, where you can buy paintings at reasonable prices.
+The Chiswick Calendar also puts on an exhibition every spring and autumn at the Clayton Hotel Chiswick, where you can buy paintings and photographs at reasonable prices.
 As the name suggests, Chiswick In Pictures is a collection of work which reflects the artists’ interpretations of where we live.
-We also have an exhibition of photography: Chiswick Through the Camera Lens in the spring.

-Meet some of the local artists who take part in Artists At Home
+Meet some of the local artists who have taken part in Artists At Home over the years

 Bobbie Kociejowski is a weaver whose exquisite scarves and shawls are inspired by the richly colourful landscapes of her native Canada.

 Ben Johnson’s work depicts his response to the built environment.
 A retrospective at Southampton City Art Gallery in 2015 – 16 showed how over 50 years he has evolved as a painter but has always had an interest in architectural forms.
-His recent work includes meticulously detailed studies of buildings like the Dome of the Rock and cityscapes.
+His more recent work includes meticulously detailed studies of buildings such as the Dome of the Rock and cityscapes.

 Eileen Coyne is a jeweller who describes her style of jewellery as ‘contemporary ethnic’.
 She often uses antique elements in her work, combining them with a strong sense of colour which makes unusual objects into statement pieces.